Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Discussion

-While a number of domains were covered by the case studies, there were no experiments in areas of law, educational sciences or pedagogy.
-Like in the cases covered here, empirical data like interviews, observations, practice reports but also laws and regulations etc. could be analyzed in a MAMM framework.
-In an educational setting, LLMs may be used for assessment and other tasks \parencite{baidoo-anu_education_2023,kasneci_chatgpt_2023-1}.
-This however requires in turn assessing the performance and suitability of these tools, where the QMM or MAMM is likely applicable.
-Another scenario that LLMs could be used for annotation or classification is where the content of the data is potentially harmful, toxic or triggering.
-Instead of subjecting a crowd-worker or research assistant to the task, it can now be allocated to a machine.
+Other areas may include law, educational sciences or pedagogy.
+Empirical data like interviews, observations, practice reports but also laws and regulations could be systematically analyzed at scale in a MAQD.
+In an educational setting, LLMs may be useful for assessment and other tasks \parencite{baidoo-anu_education_2023,kasneci_chatgpt_2023}.
+LLM-driven chatbots can also be used to conduct semi-structured interviews \parencite{xiao_tell_2020}.
+Another use case is potentially harmful, toxic, or triggering content: instead of subjecting a crowd-worker or RA to such a task, it can be delegated to a machine.

-As discussed above, one framework that explicitly relies on (machine-assisted) quantification of qualitative data in the humanities is that of distant reading \parencite{moretti_distant_2013}, which typically relies on interpreting word counts or latent topics.
-Naturally these representations are removed from the nuances of the content itself (the domain of "close reading").
-One critique of Moretti-style distant reading \parencite{ascari_dangers_2014} states that its reliance of predefined genre labels and "abstract models that rest on old cultural prejudices is not the best way to come to grips with complexity."
-The MAMM presents a solution.
-Instead of operating with broad genre labels or abstract topic models, it is now possible to model texts as distributions or sequences (of theory-driven units) at any chosen level of granularity, while the machine component enables meaningfully processing volumes of text that would be unfeasible for human-only close reading.
-In that sense, distant reading can now be replaced with machine reading, which embodies the best of both worlds.
+One framework that relies on (machine-assisted) quantification of textual data is distant reading \parencite{moretti_distant_2013}, typically culminating in interpreting word counts or topic distributions.
+Naturally, such representations are removed from the nuances of the content itself (the domain of "close reading").
+One critique of Moretti-style distant reading \parencite{ascari_dangers_2014} states that its reliance on predefined genre labels and "abstract models that rest on old cultural prejudices is not the best way to come to grips with complexity."
+In a MAQD, instead of relying on broad genre labels or abstract topic models, it is easy to model texts as distributions or sequences (of theory-driven units) at any or multiple levels of granularity, including where the volumes of text would be unfeasible for close reading; machine reading instead of distant reading.

-Data analysis in the form described here is however not the goal across all H\&SS disciplines.
-For example, a semiotician or philosopher may be more interested in developing concepts, prescriptive frameworks, or discussing possible interpretations and reception of a text.
-If the research is purely qualitative in that manner, the MAMM framework would not be applicable (unless the design is actually pseudo-mixed, see Introduction).
-LLMs might still be useful as AI research assistants, for summarizing texts or filtering out contextually complex examples beyond what a keyword search would be capable of.